Looking for easy care floor plants? Check out this list of 7 tried and true indoor floor plants, including quick care tips.

 Just know that you can have a low light plant in a medium or high light room but it needs to be at least 10-15’ feet away from the windows.
 I use my instincts when it comes to light and houseplants.

 If a plant isn’t doing as well as it should, then I move it.
 You can find more detailed information on light and houseplants here.

 Large ZZ Plants at The Plant Stand in Phoenix.

 Use these tips before buying any floor plants so you’ll know how to grow and maintain them.

 Start with smaller tabletop or hanging plants first.
 Floor plants aren’t any harder to care for, they’re more expensive experiments.

 Plants grow towards the light.
-You’ll want to rotate a floor plant every couple of months so it gets exposure to light evenly on all sides. that way it won’t look like the Leaning Tower of Pisa!
+You’ll want to rotate a floor plant every couple of months so it gets exposed to light evenly on all sides.
+That way it won’t look like the Leaning Tower of Pisa!

 I’ve had great experiences with all of these easy care floor plants.
 I hope you find this list to be helpful and give at least 1 of these houseplants a try.
 You’ll be living surrounded by a gorgeous green jungle in no time!